DBL Fluorouracil (Fluorouracil)

 Overdose Information

-Since DBL Fluorouracil is given under medical supervision in a hospital, an overdose is unlikely.
+Since DBL Fluorouracil is given under medical supervision, an overdose is unlikely.
 However, if you experience severe side effects, tell your doctor or nurse immediately.
-Overdose symptoms are usually the same as regular side effects but more severe in nature.
+Symptoms of an overdose may include the same side effects listed but are usually more severe in nature.

 Frequently Asked Questions

 Several courses of fluorouracil therapy may be needed depending on your response to treatment.
-Your doctor will determine the length of treatment based on how well you respond and your blood cell counts.
+Your doctor will determine the duration based on your specific condition and how well you respond to the medicine.

-You should take precautions for one week after treatment including: flushing the toilet twice, wearing gloves when cleaning body fluid spills, washing contaminated clothing separately, using barrier contraception, and disposing of contaminated items properly.
+Take precautions for one week after treatment by flushing the toilet twice, wearing gloves when cleaning body fluid spills, washing contaminated clothing separately, and using barrier methods like condoms during sexual intercourse.

-Contact your doctor immediately if you think you may be getting an infection, or if you develop fever, chills, cough, sore throat, lower back or side pain, or painful urination.
+Check with your doctor immediately if you think you may be getting an infection, or if you get a fever, chills, cough, hoarse throat, lower back or side pain, or find it painful or difficult to urinate.

 Important Disclaimer